Bhavya-Mistry/MCP/filesystem-langchain/README.md

 exit
 ```

-## 🖥️ Alternative Way — Use with Claude Desktop
+## 🖥️ Alternative Setup — Use with Claude Desktop

 You can skip the client entirely and connect the MCP server directly to **Claude Desktop**.